adityavgupta/ExpenseTracker/README.md

 ## Features to Implement

 - Summary tab
-	- wishlist
+	- import/export csv
-		- Estimated time to achieve
-		- time to accumulate certain amount
 	- Calculator
 		- time to accumulate certain amount (with or without intrest)
 		- Want to hit amount by date, what do earnings need to look like (can use spending history)
 		- interest rate on input amount
 			- if you allocate part of savings, intrest rate projections
-	- naive calculations with only slope
-	- look at 551 notes for better curve fitting solutions
+	- wishlist
+		- Estimated time to achieve
+		- time to accumulate certain amount

 ## QOL
 - Implement converter for date input field